 Homemade Whole Grain Mustard

-Make your own whole grain mustard at home with just a few ingredients instead of buying it from the store!
-Just a few minutes to put it together and you can customize it with your own flavors without all the additives.
+Make your own whole grain mustard at home with just a few ingredients instead of buying it from the store.
+With minimal prep time you will have a delicious mustard that’s perfect for sandwiches, hot dogs, or add it to your charcuterie board!

 What is whole grain mustard?

-Whole grain mustard is prepared mustard where the seeds are visible and sometimes still whole.
-Sometimes called grainy stone ground, or course ground.
+Whole grain mustard is really just mustard where you can see the actual mustard seeds and are sometimes still whole.
+It can also go by the name, grain mustard, stone ground mustard, or course ground mustard.

-It can be found it in the store next to all the other condiments like ketchup or mayo, but why buy it when you can make it from scratch?
+It’s in the grocery store next to all the other condiments like ketchup or mayo, but why buy it when you can make it from scratch?

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)

-First: Mix the vinegar and seeds together and let sit out at room temperature for 24 hours.
+First: Mix the vinegar and seeds together and let sit out, covered, at room temperature for 24 hours.
 Don’t worry they won’t go bad.
 Just let them sit and get friendly for a while so they can get nice and soft for their pureeing later!

-Second: After 24 hours have passed, place most of the mixture in a food processor or chopper of some kind and pulse a few times till you get the consistency that you desire.
+Second: After the 24 hours at room temp have passed, place most of the mixture in a food processor or chopper of some kind and pulse a few times till you get the consistency that you want.

 Third: Add some water and olive oil to thin it out a bit if you don’t like it super thick.
-At this point, you can add in just about anything.
-Fresh herbs, dried herbs, hot sauce, spices, wine, etc.
+At this point, you can add in any fresh herbs, dried spices, hot sauce, wine, etc.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.